On January 14th, President Obama announced new categories of legal Cuba educational travel,

 Lunch at hotel.

-Afternoon: guided walking tour of UNESCO World Heritage Site, Trinidad’s Historical Center.
-Trinidad is an
+Afternoon: guided walking tour of UNESCO World Heritage Site, Trinidad’s Historical Center, a perfect relic of

 Visit to the Architecture Museum (Casa de los Sanchez Iznaga), housing the most representative samples of the city's architectural